 An irrevocable trust that provides income to heirs while benefiting you or a charity is a charitable trust.
-If you are philanthropically minded with nonessential assets like stocks or real estate, a charitable trust can offer many financial advantages for all those involved.
+If you are philanthropically minded with nonessential assets like stocks or real estate, inheritances provided through charitable trusts can offer many financial advantages for all those involved.
 Once in place, a charitable trust is irrevocable even if you experience a personal or business financial loss.
 There are two primary charitable trust types:

 Charitable Lead Trust (CLT) – This trust is designed to distribute a portion of its proceeds to charity for which you receive a tax deduction equal to the payments.
 The remainder of the principal is distributed among your beneficiaries.

 Charitable Remainder Trust (CRT) – This trust grants income to a designated individual by distributing non-income-producing assets first placed in the trust.
 A charitable donations tax deduction applies to the remaining assets earmarked for the charity.
 The chosen charity receives the remaining assets at the end of the trust’s term or upon your death.